 FGCU Invites Educators, Administrators to "Understanding and Identifying Sexual Predators: A Seminar for Educators"

-FORT MYERS, FL - Florida Gulf Coast University invites educators, administrators, students and the general public to "Understanding and Identifying Sexual Predators: A Seminar for Educators," 8:30 a.m. to 4:30 p.m., Wednesday, Feb.
+FORT MYERS, FL - Florida Gulf Coast University invites educators, administrators, students and the general public to "Understanding and Identifying Sexual Predators: A Seminar for Educators," 8:30 a.m. to 4:30 p.m., Wednesday, Jan.
+26 in the Alico Arena hospitality suite and Wednesday, Feb.
 23 in the Student Union ballroom to learn about typical precursor sexual paraphiliac behaviors individuals exhibit before acting criminally.

-The seminar is hosted by the FGCU Southeastern Center for Excellence in Law Enforcement and Public Safety, Institute for Forensic Excellence, and presented by associate professor of criminal forensic studies Duane Dobbert, whose new book "Halting the Sexual Predators Among Us: Preventing Attack, Rape, and Lust Homicide" is the only one of its kind in America and is gaining widespread attention.
+The seminar is hosted by the Division of Justice Studies and presented by associate professor of criminal forensic studies Duane Dobbert, whose new book "Halting the Sexual Predators Among Us: Preventing Attack, Rape, and Lust Homicide" is the only one of its kind in America and is gaining widespread attention.